PalisadoesFoundation/pattoo/docs/configuration.rst

      - Use ``https`` when sending data  to remote ``pattoodb`` server
    * -
      - ``api_listen_address``
      - IP address on which the API server will listen.
 Setting this to ``0.0.0.0`` will make it listen on all IPv4 addresses.
 Setting to ``"0::"`` will make it listen on all IPv6 configured interfaces.
 It will not listen on IPv4 and IPv6 addresses simultaneously.
 You must **quote** all IPv6 addresses.
-The default is ``0.0.0.0``
+The default is ``0.0.0.0``.
+This parameter is only used by the ``pattoo`` server.

 Notes
 -----